w3f/polkadot-wiki/docs/general/kusama/kusama-claims.md

 The Polkadot-JS [Claims app](https://polkadot.js.org/apps/#/claims) helps you sign a message from MyCrypto.
 MyCrypto is good to use in case you have stored the key to the Ethereum account holding your DOT indicator tokens on a hardware device like a Ledger Nano S or a Trezor.
-It also supports raw private keys, mnemonics and the Parity signer.
+It also supports raw private keys, mnemonics, and the Parity signer.

 > **NOTICE**: It is much more secure to download and use the MyCrypto app locally.
 Please make sure
 > to download the latest version for your operating system.
 You can always find the most up-to-date